mbelsare/imdb-sentiment-analysis/README.md

 ```

 #### 2. Confidence Penalty
 Deep learning models can be overly confident in their incorrect predictions.
-Our loss function penalizes overconfident incorrect predictions more heavily to encourage better calibration:
+The loss function penalizes overconfident incorrect predictions more heavily to encourage better calibration:
 Calculate confidence as distance from decision boundary
 ```
 confidence = torch.abs(probs - 0.5) * 2  # Scale to [0, 1]